RealKareemAnees/API-Security-in-Action/Readme.md

 #### using **SameSite**

 A SameSite cookie will only be sent on requests that originate from the same domain that originally set the cookie.
-Only the registerable domain is examined, so api.payments.example.com and www .example.com are considered the same site, as they both have the registerable domain of example.com.
-On the other hand, www .example.org (different suffix) and www .different.com are considered different sites.
-Unlike an origin, the protocol and port are not considered when making same-site decisions.

 ![alt text](image-4.png)